stfc/PSyclone/doc/dynamo0p3.rst

 3) The to/from function spaces of the input LMA operators must match the respective spaces of the CMA operator being assembled.

+4) Other types of argument (e.g. scalars or fields) are permitted but must be read-only.

 Application and Inverse Application
 ###################################